 - Many Roads to Space: A catch-all track that offers a platform for the presentation of a diverse range of topics.

 While I have not yet decided whether or not I will submit an abstract for the 2019 ISDC, I do know that I will be there.
 In fact I would categorize ISDC as “the” space conference that every space enthusiast should attend.
-I encourage you dear reader to register now before the rates go up.
+I encourage you dear reader to register now (registration closed) before the rates go up.
 If you are not an NSS member, you really should become one because the discount you receive on your ISDC registration will more than pay for your NSS membership.
 In fact you can join NSS as part of your ISDC registration process and the discount will be automatically applied.
-Don’t wait – do it now.
+Don’t wait – do it now (registration closed).
 If you want to learn more about the ISDC visit the 2019 ISDC web site.

 About Jim Plaxco: In addition to being an NSS Space Ambassador, Jim is President of the Chicago Society for Space Studies and serves as a NASA JPL Solar System Ambassador.
 Jim is also a former Vice President and former Director of the National Space Society.